surjasarker/FACTAI/README.md

 Please note that the images are also converted to png as a preprocessing step but this is done automatically in defense.py and defense_flux.py so there is no need to do this before defending.

 ## Image Defending and Editing with InstructPix2Pix
+The code for the Defending and Editing in InstructPix2Pix is directly taken from: - Wang et al., "Edit away and my face will not stay: Personal biometric defense against malicious generative editing", Computer Vision and Pattern Recognition (2024)., https://github.com/taco-group/FaceLock

 Next we demonstrate the code for handling image defending and editing across multiple images for the instructPix2Pix model.